Italy 10 Days or 14 Days: Itinerary Ideas

-After 16 days in Italy with my family, and coming back to the country 4 more times after that, I feel I can safely say this is a quality itinerary! 😀 This has the perfect combination of iconic Italy, while also offering authentic experiences.
+After 16 days in Italy with my family, and returning 4 more times since, I can safely say this is a quality (and yes, BUSY) itinerary!

 DAY 1- MILAN – Italy 10 Days

-With just one day, first check out the Duomo di Milano (and walk on its rooftop!) and the piazza in front.
-Nearby, check out the now “Instagram famous” Galleria Vittorio Emanuele II for some scenic shopping!
-It looks like a grand museum, but it’s actually just a super elegant mall.
 Nearby, you can also visit the Castello Sforzesco, and a handful of museums.
 If you’re an art lover, you can also see the famed “Last Supper” painting by Leonardo da Vinci at the Santa Maria delle Grazie Monastery.

 Lodging: Hotel Teco Milano